Skip to main content

 Deciding Factors

-With both approaches scoring over each other, it boils to a few crucial aspects which help you decide which one you should go with.
+With both approaches scoring higher than the other, it ultimately comes down to a few crucial aspects that help you decide which one to choose.

 Horizontal scaling allows you to circumvent latencies and outages.
 You don’t have to shut down the servers to implement the scaling process.
-Should the customer base be localized and if the burgeoning requirements demand higher processing power, it would be better to adopt a vertical scaling process.
-As the latencies and outages are involved, your clientele should be okay with such aspects.
+However, if the customer base is localized and if the burgeoning requirements demand higher processing power, it would be better to adopt a vertical scaling process.
+As latency and outages are involved, your clientele should be okay with these aspects.

 Useful Link: AWS Vs Azure Vs GCP